parttimehacker/newpi/README.md

 ```
 sudo raspi-config
 ```
-- I recommend creating step1.sh with your exitor `vi start-and-network.sh`; copy and paste the bash script and save the file
+- I recommend creating start-and-network.sh with your exitor `vi start-and-network.sh`; copy and paste the git bash script and save the file
 ```
 vi start-and-network.sh
 chmod +x start-and-network.sh
 ./start-and-network.sh
 ```
+- It is a good idea to reboot and test the network
 - Create a **newuser**
 ```
 sudo useradd -m newuser -G sudo